pinterest/ktlint/documentation/release-latest/docs/rules/standard.md

 === "[:material-heart:](#) Ktlint"

     ```kotlin
-    // ALways wrap regardless of whether max line length is set
+    // Always wrap regardless of whether max line length is set
     context(Foo)
     fun fooBar()

     // Wrap each context receiver to a separate line when the
     // entire context receiver list does not fit on a single line
     context(